mutech/aka-ios-beacon/README.md

 ## Installation & Integration

 Beacon is available on Cocoapods, at the time of writing "0.1.0-pre.*".
-This version is not fit for production.
-Please wait until the "-pre" goes away.
-To experiment with and get to know Beacon, use the head revision meanwhile:
+Until the first stable release is out, please use the head branch.

 ```
 pod 'AKABeacon', :head